Corasinth/k-plus/README.md

 Later, if you want to change the layer number you can edit the first line of the layer file so that `currentLayer` equals the layer number you wish.

 For the sake of clarity, I reccomend including the layer number in the filename along with whatever else you wish to name the layer.

+**IMPORTANT:** Do not include spaces in your layer name.
+Other symbols are fine, but spaces cause issues with the config detector script and will likely result in errors.

 ## **Usage**